 Sensible footwear is advised.

-There are quite a few Car Parks dotted around the base of the Gardens, and visitors also tend to park around the lanes.
+There are quite a few Car Parks dotted around the base of the Gardens, we encourage people to park sensibly as access to gates can be required urgently.

 Food and Drink